Crisis Management: Springboard for Growth

 - Refocus your core goals and business principles and make sure you get staff buy-in for the long term.

 - Look for opportunities where the company enjoys advantages over the competition.
-Plan to

 - Reinforce your own confidence and beliefs as a leader.
 Move forward with conviction despite the difficulties ahead